Primer for First Timers

 - See all Single Vision Half Frames

-- The upper portion of the lenses are clear.
+- The upper portion of the lenses is clear.
 Lowering your eyes to the bifocal segment provides magnification for reading.
+This allows you to wear the frames comfortably for longer periods of time when you’re not using them to read.

 - See all Bifocals